Rossetti's Compass

-Formation and Evolution
+Formation and evolution

 Rossetti's Compass was conceived by Mark Warner during a 2010 visit to Berlin where he was working with Oppenheimer Analysis members Andy Oppenheimer and Martin Lloyd (now deceased).
 At the time an active member of the Minimal Wave band Sudeten Creche, Warner was keen to explore the wider EBM sphere, and his early Rossetti's Compass compositions were used as set fillers by Sudeten Creche on their short European tour in April 2011.

 After Warner split from Sudeten Creche in late 2012, Rossetti's Compass began to grow.
 A successful collaboration on the first Rossetti's Compass EP, Tear Garden, released in March 2013, led to the synthpop master and former member of Apoptygma Berzerk, Per Aksel Lundgreen, joined Rossetti's Compass as a permanent member.

 A second EP, My Beloved, was released in August 2013.
 Like Tear Garden, it was mastered by Martin Bowes, a long-time friend of Lundgreen and a member of the British dark industrial music act Attrition.
-This second EP release coincided with Bowes joining the band as its third member, completing the current Rossetti's Compass line-up.
+This second EP release coincided with Bowes joining the band as its third member.

 In November 2013, the band recorded a third, semi-live album entitled Cage Sessions 01, which included guest vocals by Bowes' Engram partner John Costello.
 The Cage Sessions are a Martin Bowes innovation inspired by the old John Peel band sessions, where musicians spend one day in the studio recording several tracks, and are interviewed at the same time.
 It is a chance for them to do something a little different.
 Profits from this release were donated by Rossetti's Compass to Cancer Research.

 Recording work has started on a full album by Rossetti's Compass, with its release anticipated in early 2014, to coincide with a series of live gigs, the first in the band's history.